VINXIS/vinxis.moe/src/content/blog/Sendai MAX.md

 ![Goated ramen](./sendai54.jpg)

 Andd at the end of the day I'm basically just writing yesterday's and this day's blog posts, and then potentially doing something for research projects or something else.
 I do want to make some music and work on creative stuff though man but I haven't gotten any time lately

+# April 20 2025
+*Written at April 20 13:51 UTC*

+This day was kind of an entire blur.
+I cooked for myself today and the rice actually came out nice this time.
+The ingredients in Japan are honestly better than in Canada or something man it actually tastes so much better somehow.
+Like I just made myself egg and rice and it was so fucking good.

+I really don't remember what else I did today aside for that, study for some projects (A TINY BIT, GETTING DISTRACTED THE REST OF TEH TIME) and getting some snacks from FamilyMart.
+I wanted to go to the cafe today and maybe hop off some random JR station and walk around, but I was like I should really just study for my projects...
+Here we are now